UoB-COMSM0110/2024-group-19/README.md

 Hsuan Lin , ev23671@bristol.ac.uk , HsuanLin322

-### Introduction
+## Introduction

-In our single player roguelite survival game, the player takes on the role of a one-man army aiming to survive waves of mutated rats and the collection of gems.
-The gems are generated from killing the rats, allowing for a more powerful weapon or statistical upgrades.
+In our single player roguelite survival game, the player takes on the role of a one-man army aiming to survive waves of mutated rats and the collection of power ups.
+The gems are generated from killing the enemies, allowing for a more powerful weapon or statistical upgrades as the game progresses.
 Our main character is moved through the manipulation of the ‘W’’S’’A’’D’ characters, with the bullets shooting out of the character oriented through the directions of the mouse.
-Players can strategise to either kill their way through or survive through the incoming waves of rats.
+Players can strategize to either kill their way through or survive through the incoming waves of enemies.
 As the player progresses onto the next level, the difficulty of the game increases with more rats that are harder to kill.
-The game is lightly based off a mobile game “[Suvivor.io](http://suvivor.io/)”.
+The game is based off a mobile game “[Suvivor.io](http://suvivor.io/)”.
 We included an endurance bar that decreases as the character moves as a twist to our game.
 Leading the character to stay still to build up their endurance and run further after.
 Our twists allows for an increased difficulty level as the player will need to bare their endurance in mind, simultaneously causing the player to confront the waves of rats.
+Furthermore, it causes players to be creative and implement a strategic method of surviving the waves of enemies rather than a straightforward killing game.
+Our team found that this endurance bar idea was both interesting and novel yet allows players to realistically play the game.

 ---